 Rains is a tiny town located in the state of South Carolina.
 With a population of 242 people and just one neighborhood, Rains is the 263rd largest community in South Carolina.

-When you are in Rains, you'll notice that it is more blue-collar than most other communities in America.
-67.06% of Rains’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Rains is generally considered to be a blue-collar town.
+67.06% of the Rains workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Rains is a town of construction workers and builders, sales and office workers, and transportation and shipping workers.
 There are especially a lot of people living in Rains who work in sales jobs (18.82%), office and administrative support (14.12%), and personal care services (0.00%).

-As is often the case in a small town, Rains doesn't have a public transportation system that people use for their commute.
+Rains is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Rains has one of the lowest overall levels of education in the country: only 0.00% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.